bring/developer-site/README.md

 ## Adding a new API

 Make a new folder in `content/api`, the folder name will be the url slug.
 Use RAML 1.0 for you documentation file.
 Make a index.md file with YAML frontmatter at the top.
-Place the api introduction and other text documentation in the YAML frontmatter as markdown.
+Place the api introduction and other text documentation in the YAML frontmatter.

 ### Frontmatter example

 ```
 ---
 title: {Name of API, similar to the name in the raml file}